google/or-tools/ortools/java/README.md

 # Directory Layout
 * [pom-native.xml.in](pom-native.xml.in) POM template to build the native project.
-* [Loader.java](Loader.java) Helper to unpack and load the correct native libraries.
+* [com/google/ortools/Loader.java](com/google/ortools/Loader.java) Helper to unpack and load the correct native libraries.
 * [pom-local.xml.in](pom-local.xml.in) POM template to build the "pure" Java project.
 * [pom-sample.xml.in](pom-sample.xml.in) POM template used to build samples and examples.
 * [pom-test.xml.in](pom-test.xml.in) POM template used to build tests.